 The Government’s announcement that it backs a review of football governance in the women’s game gives supporters a unique opportunity.
 The game is at a crossroads and must try to avoid the hyper-commercialisation which afflicts the men’s side of the game.

-At international level our Free Lionesses squad do their best to provide support to England’s travelling fans – and they’ve linked up with Football Supporters Europe for activity around this July’s Euros.
+At international level our Free Lionesses squad do their best to provide support to England’s travelling fans – linking up with Football Supporters Europe for activity around lasy July’s Euros.

 Of course it’s not only about working in the present but celebrating and marking the past too.
-The women’s game has a fine tradition which deserves to be celebrated, and 2021 in particular was an historic year for the women’s game.
+The women’s game has a fine tradition which deserves to be celebrated, and 2021 was also an historic year for the women’s game.

 The help and support we have traditionally been able to offer those who watch men’s teams is now available to those who follow women’s teams.
 Access to national networks, training opportunities, mechanisms to raise their concerns with the leagues as a national group of supporters, and general FSA communications and staff support.